nordnet/frontend-mentorship/talks/04-redux.md

 ### action ([docs](https://redux.js.org/basics/actions))

 Action is a payload of information that send data from your application to your store.
 They are the only source of information for the store.
 You send them to the store using `store.dispatch()`.
+Should always have `type` field.

 ```js
 {